Feta Cheese

-Feta is a traditional brined white cheese originating from Greece, made primarily from sheep's milk or a mixture of sheep and goat's milk.
-Known for its crumbly texture and tangy, salty flavor profile, feta has been a cornerstone of Mediterranean cuisine for centuries.
-Its versatility spans from salads and appetizers to cooked applications, making it one of the world's most recognizable cheeses.
-Protected Designation of Origin (PDO) status ensures authentic feta comes exclusively from specific regions in Greece.
+Feta is a traditional brined curd cheese originating from Greece, made from sheep's milk or a blend of sheep's and goat's milk.
+Known for its crumbly texture and salty, tangy flavor, feta is a staple in Mediterranean cuisine and one of the world's most widely consumed cheeses.
+Its versatility makes it suitable for salads, appetizers, main courses, and pastries, offering both bold flavor and nutritional value.

 Flavor Profile